nate-d-olson/bioinf-cli-env/docs/CUSTOMIZATION.md

 You can also set thresholds for resource usage warnings in `monitor.conf`.

-### Job Templates
+### Custom Job Templates

 To create additional templates for common workflows, save them in `~/.local/share/bioinf-cli-env/job_templates/`.
 For example:

 ```bash
 #!/bin/bash